AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/common_patterns/index.md

 ### L1 -- L2 interactions

-Refer to [Token Portal tutorial on bridging tokens between L1 and L2](../../../../tutorials/codealong/contract_tutorials/advanced/token_bridge/index.md) and/or [Uniswap smart contract example that shows how to swap on L1 using funds on L2](../../../../reference/developer_references/smart_contract_reference/examples/uniswap/index.md).
+Refer to [Token Portal codealong tutorial on bridging tokens between L1 and L2](../../../../../tutorials/codealong/contract_tutorials/advanced/token_bridge/index.md) and/or [Uniswap smart contract example that shows how to swap on L1 using funds on L2](../../../../../tutorials/examples/uniswap/index.md).
 Both examples show how to:

 1. L1 -> L2 message flow
 2. L2 -> L1 message flow